Fleet Card Pioneer, WEX Incorporated

 Further, the company was also able to renegotiate $500 million of its borrowing facility through Banc of America, N.A.
 Mitsubishi (MUFG Union Bank), SunTrust and Citizens.2 The result was a half a percentage point reduction in borrowing rates (in conjunction with another tranche B loan which is to be set at 2.25% for LIBOR borrowings).3

 Its moves like these that we like to see in the face of rising interest rates.
 It demonstrates a proactive approach by management to minimize the effects of higher rates on their financing capacities.
 After all, it is these financial resources which allow the company to manage its corporate payment platforms, as well as price factoring rates for invoice factoring, invoice financing and other small business funding facilities.
-These services fall under WEX’s Fleet One Factoring division.
+These services fall under WEX’s Fleet One Factoring division, which provides net working capital to many independent trucking companies nationwide.
+As such, WEX technically competes with trucking factoring companies such as Apex Factoring and OTR Capital.

 WEX Inc.’s Fleet Card Roots